Jezzine: Modern era

-Following the 1982 invasion of Lebanon Jezzine became part of the Israeli ‘security zone’.
-On 9 April 1985 Sana'a Mehaidli, a member of the Syrian Social Nationalist Party, blew herself up next to an Israeli convoy in Jezzine killing 2 Israeli soldiers and inuring ten more.
-She may have been the first female suicide bomber, according to some researchers.
-On 6 June 1992 two members of the South Lebanon Army (SLA) were killed by a roadside bomb near Jezzine.
-On 24 August 1995 fighting in Jezzine between the SLA and Hezbollah resulted in two Hezbollah fighters being killed.
-The following day an IDF patrol in the area killed three more Hezbollah men.
+Following the 1982 invasion of Lebanon, Jezzine became part of the Israeli ‘security zone’.
+On 9 April 1985 Sana'a Mehaidli—a member of the Syrian Social Nationalist Party—blew herself up next to an Israeli convoy in Jezzine killing 2 Israeli soldiers and inuring ten more.
+She may have been the first female suicide bomber, according to researchers.
+On 6 June 1992, two members of the South Lebanon Army (SLA) were killed by a roadside bomb near Jezzine.
+On 24 August 1995, fighting in Jezzine between the SLA and Hezbollah resulted in two Hezbollah fighters being killed.
+The following day, an IDF patrol in the area killed three more Hezbollah men.

-Technically Jezzine was not part of the security zone but the town was the base for a South Lebanon Army (SLA) unit calling itself the 20th Battalion.
-The Israeli backed unit controlled five neighbouring villages.
-In the spring of 1997 Hezbollah launched a five-month campaign attempting to cut off the SLA in Jezzine from the IDF and the other SLA forces further south.
-On 18 June two SLA soldiers and an officer, as well as one civilian, were killed by a roadside bomb.
-In the aftermath the IDF detained a number of youths in the town and SLA commander-in-chief Antoine Lahad visited and made threats of “unspecified violence” if attacks continued.
-The following month, 17 July, the Israeli head of Northern Command, Major General Amiram Levin visited the town in attempt to bolster SLA morale.
-On 18 August a roadside bomb killed two teenage children of a local SLA commander who had been killed four years earlier.
+Technically, Jezzine was not part of the security zone, but the town was the base for a South Lebanon Army (SLA) unit calling itself the 20th Battalion.
+The Israeli backed unit controlled five neighboring villages.
+In the spring of 1997, Hezbollah launched a five-month campaign attempting to cut off the SLA in Jezzine from the IDF and the other SLA forces further south.
+On 18 June, two SLA soldiers and an officer, as well as one civilian, were killed by a roadside bomb.
+In the aftermath, the IDF detained a number of youths in the town, and SLA commander-in-chief Antoine Lahad visited and made threats of “unspecified violence” if attacks continued.
+The following month, 17 July, the Israeli head of Northern Command—Major General Amiram Levin—visited the town in an attempt to bolster SLA morale.
+On 18 August, a roadside bomb killed two teenage children of a local SLA commander who had been previously killed four years earlier.
 The SLA responded with indiscriminate shelling of Sidon which killed seven civilians and wounded thirty-five.
-Earlier the same month local notables, backed by Dory Chamoun called on the government to move the Lebanese army into Jezzine, without success.
-On 29 November two SLA members were killed by a roadside bomb outside Jezzine.
+Earlier the same month, local notables, backed by Dory Chamoun, called on the government to move the Lebanese army into Jezzine, but without success.
+On 29 November, two SLA members were killed by a roadside bomb outside Jezzine.

-In October 1998 it was reported that the population of Jezzine had fallen from 50,000 to around 3,000.
+In October 1998, it was reported that the population of Jezzine had fallen from 50,000 to around 3,000.

-On 1 June 1999 the South Lebanon Army began dismantling its TV station and headquarters in Jezzine.
+On 1 June 1999, the South Lebanon Army began dismantling its TV station and headquarters in Jezzine.
 In the following two weeks they withdrew from the town and thirty six surrounding villages.
 Retreating SLA members and their families commandeered empty houses in Marjayun, Ibl al-Saqi and Kawkaba in the Indian UNIFIL zone.
-At the time it was estimated that the SLA had only four hundred men.
+At the time, it was estimated that the SLA had only four hundred men.

 Demographics

 In 2014, Christians made up 99.11% of registered voters in Jezzine.
 83.37% of the voters were Maronite Catholics and 10.15% were Greek Catholics.

 The number of inhabitants in Jezzine is about 16 thousand.
-The inhabitants of Jezzine are mainly Maronite and Melkite Christians.